Anya's Wish

 Led by Dr Emmy Fleuren, a Team Leader at Children’s Cancer Institute, Anya’s Wish seeks to find new-generation drugs that kill osteosarcoma cells and stop tumour growth.
 They are also looking to test drug combinations to help overcome the problem of treatment resistance, which often results when only one drug is used.

 The research centres around novel targeted therapies – drugs that specifically target tumour cells and leave healthy cells unharmed.
-This will help create safer treaments and avoid unwanted side effects.
+This will help create safer treatments and avoid unwanted side effects.
 Find out more about the research by watching the video below.

 “I know that Anya was dedicated to supporting research to find better treatments for children with osteosarcoma.
 There is an absolute and unmet need to do something about these tumours and with Anya’s Wish we can do just that.”